wz199903/AMLS_23-24_SN21185548/README.md

 Below is the file structure and descriptions for the project:

 - Folder A contains python files for preprocessing PneumoniaMNIST, training model, and evaluating model.
-- Folder B contains python files for preprocessing PneumoniaMNIST, training base model and specialised model, and evaluating model.
+- Folder B contains python files for preprocessing PathMNIST, training base model and specialised model, and evaluating model.
 - Folder Datasets is kept empty to allow datasets to be pasted in for assessment.
 - The root directory contains the `main.py` script that serves as the entry point for executing various functions within the project.